Reuben de Jong: Early career

-Born in West Auckland, New Zealand, Reuben de Jong began working out while attending Waitakere College.
+Born in West Auckland, New Zealand, Reuben de Jong began working out while attending Waitākere College.
 In one of his first strongman performances, he won notice at the 134th Waipu Highland Games and "put pressure on the two lead contenders" Pat Hellier and Australian Craig Reid.
 Brian O'Brien, committee secretary for the Highland Games, told the New Zealand Press Association that de Jong had "competed well in a number of the strongman events and would be one to watch in the future".

 He would eventually win the "New Zealand's Strongest Man" competition two consecutive years (2004 and 2005), and was able to "pull 17-tonne trucks without breaking a sweat".
 On 1 April 2006, he was among the strongmen invited to compete in Freddy Hooker's "Strongest Man in the World Ever — Aotearoa 2006" at Mount Maunganui.
 The competition was judged by Levi Vaoga.
 In July 2006, de Jong was featured in the Western Leader following his appearance as a Viking in a popular television advertisement.
 After Sarah Valentine talent spotted him he joined Background Talent, a New Zealand-based talent agency, where he landed roles in a number of feature films and television series including Maddigan's Quest, Narnia, Legend of the Seeker, and Spartacus: Blood and Sand.
 He was then in training as a Mixed Martial Arts fighter and studied under Karl Webber and Ray Sefo.